-Strategy: Implement Financial Aid Self-Service Module in Colleague Unit Objective: S.2: Decrease student withdrawals Requestor: Paula Carpenter

-Description: We will implement the Financial Aid Self-Service module in Colleague, which provides online guidance and interactions to help students navigate the Financial Aid process.
-It streamlines and simplifies the process using a personalized, interactive checklist as a launch pad to complete Financial Aid requirements.
-Who: Financial Aid, ISS.
-What is the plan / How: Review Colleague set-up documentation once it is approved in the budget.
-Consider customization based on specific requirements at Lake Land College.
-Complete set-up and testing within Colleague.
+Strategy: Implement Financial Aid Self-Service Module in Colleague Unit Objective: S.2: Decrease student withdrawals Requestor: Paula Carpenter provides online guid process.
+It streamlin as a launch pad to c What is the plan / H budget.
+Consider cu implement the Financial Aid Self-Service module in Colleague dance and interactions to help students navigate the Financia es and simplifies the process using a personalized, interactive omplete Financial Aid requirements.
+Who: Financial Aid, ISS. ow: Review Colleague set-up documentation once it is appro- ustomization based on specific requirements at Lake Land Co d testing within Colleague.
 Pilot test.
-Implement.
+Implement. nl Aid e checklist oved in the

-Strategy: TRiO SSS Noel Levitz College Student Inventory and Intrusive Advising Unit Objective: S.2: Decrease student withdrawals Requestor: Marko Mohlenhoff

-Description: The Noel-Levitz College Student Inventory will be administered to new program participants during their orientation.
+Strategy: TRiO SSS Noel Levitz College Student Inventory and Intrusive Advising Unit Objective: S.2: Decrease student withdrawals Requestor: Marko Mohlenhoff pel-Levitz College Student Inventory will be administered to new program participants during their orientation.
 The resulting customized report will be used in conjunction with other program assessments to target students' greatest service needs.
 Strategy Leader: Amory Porter.
 Strategy Team: TRiO Staff.
 Roles of each team member: To be determined.
 Specific activities of strategy: SP-SU 2015: Implement administration of NLCSI to new participants.
-2015-2016: Develop and implement communication campaign for intrusive advising.
+2015-2016: Develop and implement communication campaign дn for intrusive advising.

-Strategy: Explore Opportunities to Improve the Complete Withdrawal Process Unit Objective: S.2: Decrease student withdrawals Requestor: Paula Carpenter

-Description: We will discuss and review the withdrawal process for students to determine if a better system exists to provide information and intervention to students who are considering a complete withdrawal from the college.
-Who: Financial Aid, Admissions & Records, Counseling, Accounting, ISS.
-What is the plan / How: Review current process and challenges.
+Strategy: Explore Opportunities to Improve the Complete Withdrawal Proc ess Unit Objective: S.2: Decrease student withdrawals Requestor: Paula Carpenter Description: We will discuss and review the withdrawal process for students to de etermine if a better system exis a better system exists to provide information and intervention to students who are considering a complete withdrawal from the college.
+Who: Financial Aid, Admissions & ions & g, Accounting, ISS.
+What is the plan / How: Review current p challenges.
 Research new ways to communicate information and implications prior to total withdrawal.
 Discuss if we should continue allowing students to withdraw completely on their own.
 Develop new system, if desired.
 Pilot test.
 Implement.

-Strategy: Keeping Students On-Track with Career Cruising Unit Objective: S.2: Decrease student withdrawals Requestor: Lisa Dittamore

-Description: Who: Career Services How: Increasing the use of Career Cruising to improve retention, persistence and completion.
-We will promote the program by offering staff development sessions for faculty and also offer to make classroom visits to facilitate.
+Strategy: Keeping Students On-Track with Career Cruising Unit Objective: S.2: Decrease student withdrawals Requestor: Lisa Dittamore retention, persisten Career Services How: Increasing the use of Career Cruising to ce and completion.
+We will promote the program by offering ons for faculty and also offer to make classroom visits to facilit. staff

-Strategy: Rename/Refocus LAC to Align Tutoring and Other Services to Promote Academic Success Unit Objective: S.2: Decrease student withdrawals Requestor: Karla Miller

-Description: Who: ISS, IR, CCS, Student Life

-What is the plan/How: Rename Learning Assistance Center.
-Promote tutoring services by communicating to students through our social media, Monthly Stall, classroom visits, etc. Research and implement swipe card tutor tracking software system in order to create data that tracks student progress in order to develop success initiatives.
-Swipe card tutor tracking system would improve efficiency and provide opportunities to assist students in new ways.
-Explore ways to implement online tutoring and live chat.
+Strategy: Rename/Refocus LAC to Align Tutoring and Other Services to Pro mote Academic Success Unit Objective: S.2: Decrease student withdrawals Requestor: Karla Miller Description: Who: ISS, IR, CCS, Student Life communicating to s Research and imple that tracks student p tracking system wou ow: Rename Learning Assistance Center.
+Promote tutoring se tudents through our social media, Monthly Stall, classroom v ment swipe card tutor tracking software system in order to cr progress in order to develop success initiatives.
+Swipe card tu uld improve efficiency and provide opportunities to assist stu- ways to implement online tutoring and live chat. isits, etc. reate data utor

-Strategy: Business and Computer Contest

-Unit Objective: A.1: Pursue new and innovative partnering opportunities

-Requestor: Business Division

-Description: The Business Division hosts an annual Business and Computer Contest inviting all area high schools to attend and bring seven students to compete in contest events.
+Strategy: Business and Computer Contest Unit Objective: A.1: Pursue new and innovative partnering opportunities Requestor: Business Division Description: The Business Division hosts an annual Business and Computer Contest inviting all area high schools to attend and bring seven students to compete in contest events.

-Strategy: CNC Machine Tools

-Unit Objective e: A.1: Pursue new and innovative partnering opportunities

-Requestor: Joseph Tillman

-Description: The purchase of two modern CNC lathes and two CNC mills for use in the CIM and MTI programs.
-This will assist in meeting the training needs of several manufacturers in the area.
+Strategy: CNC Machine Tools Unit Objective: A.1: Pursue new and innovative partnering opportunities Requestor: Joseph Tillman Description: The purchase of two modern CNC lathes and two CNC mills for use in the CIM and MTI programs.
+This will assist in meeting the training needs of several manufac cturers in the area.